dsrvlabs/vatz/docs/cli.md

 You can also check your own log by its level, adding flag `--debug` or `--trace`.

 ## Stop
-You can stop(kill gracefully) Vatz when you want to terminate vatz process.
+You can stop(kill gracefully) VATZ when you want to terminate VATZ process.
 ```shell
 stop VATZ